trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 # 1 Introduction

-Welcome to TAP 0.8 Platform Deployment Manual.
+Welcome to the TAP 0.8 Platform Deployment Manual.

 The goal of this document is to explain TAP deployment automation and its architecture design, and how to perform essential maintenance procedures.